-What is Fourth-Party Risk vs Third-Party Risk?
-(How to Manage Both)
+What is Fourth-Party Risk vs. Third-Party Risk?

 third party vs fourth party

-But what is third-party vs fourth-party risk and how can you efficiently manage both?
+But what is third-party vs fourth-party risk and how can you efficiently manage both.
 Let’s look at the difference and how you can factor both into your cyber risk management strategy.

 What is fourth-party risk?

 Fourth parties represent a huge ecosystem that encompasses your vendor’s vendors or any third-party organization that connects to their network and business operations.
+Therefore, fourth-party risk is the significant cyber threat that this extended, complex, and invisible web of interconnected business relationships poses to your organization.
+Without a clear understanding of the business relationships and security posture of these fourth and nth parties, your organization could be at risk.

 What is third-party risk?